-We estimate that the total expenses of this offering to be paid by us, not including the underwriting discount, will be approximately \$1.3 million.
+We estimate that the total expenses of this offering to be paid by us, not including the underwriting discount, will be approximately \$ million.

-Each of our officers and directors has agreed with the underwriters that, for a period of 180 days after the closing of this offering, subject to certain exceptions, he or she will not sell, transfer or otherwise dispose of any shares of our Class A Common Stock, or any securities convertible into or exercisable or exchangeable for shares of our Class A Common Stock, owned by him or her without the prior written consent of the representative.
-We have also agreed with the underwriters that, for a period of 180 days after the closing of this offering, subject to certain exceptions, we will not sell or issue any of our Class A Common Stock or any securities convertible into or exercisable or exchangeable for our Class A Common Stock, or file any registration statement with the Securities and Exchange Commission (except a registration statement on Form S-8 relating to our stock incentive plan and a registration on Form S-11 relating to resale of shares held by current stockholders), without the prior written consent of the representative, except that we may make grants of options or restricted shares under our 2003 Long Term Incentive Compensation Plan and issue shares upon exercise of those options, and we may issue shares of our Class A Common Stock in connection with conversions of our Class B and Class C Common Stock.
+Each of our officers and directors has agreed with the underwriters that, for a period of 180 days after the date of this prospectus, subject to certain exceptions, he or she will not sell any shares of our Class A Common Stock, or any securities convertible into or exchangeable for shares of our Class A Common Stock, owned by him or her without the prior written consent of the representative.
+We have also agreed with the underwriters that, for a period of 180 days after the date of this prospectus, subject to certain exceptions, we will not sell or issue any of our Class A Common Stock or any securities convertible into or exchangeable for our Class A Common Stock, or file any registration statement with the Securities and Exchange Commission (except a registration statement on Form S-8 relating to our stock incentive plan and a registration on Form S-11 relating to resale of shares held by current stockholders), without the prior written consent of the representative, except that we may make grants of options or restricted shares under our 2003 stock incentive plan and issue shares upon exercise of those options, and we may issue shares of our Class A Common Stock in connection with conversions of our Class B and Class C Common Stock.
 The underwriters may, however, in their sole discretion and at any time without notice, release all or any portion of the securities subject to these agreements.